UAE Visas & Residency Guide 2026

 Overstaying in the UAE after visa expiry or cancellation results in daily fines until status is corrected or the individual exits the country.

-Working, Banking and Living After Residency Issuance
+Working, Banking and Living after Residency Issuance

 Once you hold valid residency in the UAE you can: